-- Gorman Preferences limit the extent of income effects and enables the aggregation of individual behavior. - Integral is "Lebesgue integral," so when \mathcal{H} is a finite or countable set, $\int{i\in\mathcal{H}}y^idi$ is indeed equivalent to the summation $\sum{i\in\mathcal{H}}y^i$. - Stated for an economy with a finite number of commodities, but can be generalized for infinite or even a continuum of commodities. - Note all we require is there exists a monotonic transformation of the indirect utility function that takes the form in (2)-as long as no uncertainty. - Contains some commonly-used preferences in macroeconomics.
+- Gorman Preferences limit the extent of income effects and enables the aggregation of individual behavior. - Integral is "Lebesgue integral," so when $\mathcal{H}$ is a finite or countable set, $\int{i\in\mathcal{H}}y^idi$ is indeed equivalent to the summation $\sum{i\in\mathcal{H}}y^i$ . - Stated for an economy with a finite number of commodities, but can be generalized for infinite or even a continuum of commodities. - Note all we require is there exists a monotonic transformation of the indirect utility function that takes the form in (2)-as long as no uncertainty. - Contains some commonly-used preferences in macroeconomics. - Gorman preferences also imply the existence of a normative representative household, i.e., a representative household such that if it prefers an allocation to another, then the former allocation Pareto dominates the latter.